mvonpapen/minimal-mistakes/_pages/home.md

 I am an expert in statistical analysis, modelling and inference of coupling and causality in complex systems.
 I did my PhD in Space Physics at the University of Cologne with application in plasma turbulence of planetary magnetospheres.
 I then moved to the field of Neuroscience, where I worked on Deep Brain Stimulation data in Parkinson's disease and dynamical resting state networks derived from M/EEG and massively parallel spike trains.
 As a scientific coordinator and data science consultant I am skilled in project management and in the translation of real-world problems into quantitative models.

-Apart from my work, I enjoy spending time with my wife and my two boys.
-Occasionally I play the saxophone or try to figure out new projects that typically involve learning new (coding) skills or methods while listening to Bob Dylan.
+Apart from my work as Data Scientist, I am an editor for the [Scientists for Future Podcast](https://s4f-podcast.de) and try to make the climate impact of products visible using augmented reality (see [GreenScore](https://green-score.app/)).
+In my spare time I enjoy spending time with my wife and my two boys and occasionally play the saxophone.

 # CV
 <!-- COMMA -->